davidcoleman007/bash-traverse/README.md

 A comprehensive bash parser with rich AST output for transformation and analysis, designed specifically for codemod tools like bashcodeshift.

+Bash-traverse was built to support safe, large-scale transformation of real-world bash scripts.
+Existing parsers provide ASTs suitable for inspection, but fall short when round-trip fidelity, structural preservation, and deterministic generation are required for codemod tooling and automated refactors.

+**IMPORTANT**
+Status: Experimental.
+Designed for real-world bash transformation, but not yet stable enough to treat as a drop-in engine for production refactors.

 ## Features

 - **Rich AST Structure**: Detailed node types with location information, similar to Babel/jscodeshift